Missions: Commentary on verse 10 of Jeremiah 31

 As for Jeremiah, he prophesied right before and after the Babylonians overran Jerusalem.
 Rather than being tightly focused on one event, Jeremiah had words for far beyond that moment.
 In the same chapter in which he talks about the coming New Covenant, Jeremiah echoes the words of Isaiah 42 and Psalm 97:1 by writing, "Hear the word of the Lord, you nations; proclaim it in distant coastlands."
 Jeremiah's combination of the New Covenant theme with talk about the nations hearing the word of the Lord foreshadows Christ's Great Commission.

-The Great Commision to go and evangelize all peoples would not have been a surprise to anyone versed in the Old Testament.
+The Great Commission to go and evangelize all peoples would not have been a surprise to anyone versed in the Old Testament.
 Psalms, the book most quoted in the New Testament, points us to world evangelism.
 Isaiah, the second most quoted book in the New Testament, points us to the far corners of the earth.
-Jeremiah, whose reaction to the destruction of Jerusalem earned him the label "weeping prophet," looked beyond the devastation of the beloved city to places faraway needing to hear the word of the Lord.
+Jeremiah, whose reaction to the destruction of Jerusalem earned him the label "weeping prophet," looked beyond the devastation of his beloved city to places far away that needed to hear the word of the Lord.

-As we reflect on these Old Testament passages, we must ask: Is my local church doing the right things to ensure fulfillment of these calls to action?
-Is what I are doing leading to the fulfillment of these passages?
+As we reflect on these Old Testament passages, we must ask: Is my local church doing the right things to ensure the fulfillment of these calls to action?
+Is what I am doing lead others to heed the call to proclaim the word of the Lord in faraway places?